|

 Charlie Chan: "He is man of great ego

 with disease known to science as pseudologia fantastica."
-(Charlie Chan continues, reading from History of Psychiatry by Kahne: 'Pathological liars and
+(Charlie Chan continues, reading from History of Psychiatry by Kahne:

-swindlers suffer from exaggerated fantasy, unleashed vanity, and great ambition which robs them of caution known to saner
+'Pathological liars and swindlers suffer from exaggerated fantasy, unleashed vanity, and great ambition which robs them of

 racket

-- (slang) A business or occupation.
+- (Slang) A business or occupation.

 Pete Lewis: "...to write a story about